Get in touch

 Welcome to The Raikes Journal

-We are the only independent news operation covering the county approved to use content delivered by the BBC’s local government reporting service too.
+And we are the only independent news operation covering the county approved to use content delivered by the BBC’s local government reporting service too.

 If you think how Gloucestershire is presented is important, and if you think journalism is important and you want it to remain the county, clickbait free - original well-written stories, not recycled press releases, or puff, able to challenge authority if needed, to hold people to account, that can tell your stories, that can stand up for your community - then please do support us.